richfelker/musl-cross-make/docs/readme.md

 # GNU / musl compilers by Dyne.org

-## For quick start go to [dyne.org/musl](https://dyne.org/musl)
+## Introduction

-This repository ships pre-built cross-compilation toolchains that combine the GNU compiler collection (GCC with Binutils, GMP, MPC and MPFR) with the musl C library.
+This is a pre-built cross-compilation toolchain that combine the GNU compiler collection (GCC with Binutils, GMP, MPC and MPFR) with the musl C library.
+Pronounced "muscl", our C/C++ compiler packages are optimized to be small in size and produce static binaries, redistributed by the Dyne.org foundation.

-The goal is to provide any developer on a x86 64-bit Linux host (including WSL2) with binaries for different instruction sets without installing additional system packages or fighting with distribution-specific patches.
+Our goal is to provide x86 64-bit Linux hosts (including WSL2) with ready to use cross-compilers that build static binaries for different architectures without installing additional system packages or fighting with distribution-specific patches.

 ## Usage